 MUSEUM LONDON LATE AUTUMN 2018

+Overall, I don’t mind these photos from 2018 because they show the transformation and that the museum exists year-round.
 Despite imperfect weather, the building still looks awesome.
 The renovation feels so good and I think this is how it should have been from the beginning.

 Museum London in Autumn 2019